6vv9/6vv9.github.io/_posts/2025-07-30-google-cybersecurity-v2-my-journey-and-learnings.md

 S﻿ecurity incidents in an organization are handled by a designated team known as the CSIRT.

-Roles in a CSIRT I
+Roles in a CSIRT Include:
-nclude:

 1. Security Analyst: Detect security incidents and determine if they need action based on the severity, some can be remediated and don't need escalation
 2. Technical Lead/Ops Lead: When alerts require escalation they are handled by technical leads who guide through the lifecycle.